pornobrain/iafd-recommend/README.md

 This all started as a prototype of adult recommendation engine.
-Just giving it away in case if anyone would like to use it.
+Giving it away.